Justification of Red List Category

 Recent surveys recorded the species at a density of 2-3 birds/km2; estimates based on this data place the population at 500-1,200 individuals (O. Cortes in litt.
 2012), roughly equivalent to 330-800 mature individuals.

-It inhabits very wet primary and secondary cloud-forest, at upper subtropical elevations from 1,800-2,300 m (P. G. W. Salaman in litt.
-1999, 2003).
-It is a relatively terrestrial antpitta, preferring dense understorey vegetation below tree gaps (natural or otherwise), where it forages in leaf-litter and on soft ground, mainly for insects, particularly Coleoptera and Orthoptera (O. Cortes-Herrera in litt.
+It inhabits very wet primary and secondary cloud-forest and woodland (P. G. W. Salaman in litt.
+1999, 2003; Renjifo et al. 2014, Greeney 2020).
+It is a terrestrial antpitta, preferring dense understorey vegetation below tree gaps (natural or otherwise), where it forages in leaf-litter and on soft ground, mainly for insects, particularly Coleoptera and Orthoptera (O. Cortes in litt.
 2007), and also spiders and earthworms.
+Even though it is found in gap and edge habitat, it still requires closed-canopy forest with epiphytes and a dense understorey (Greeney 2020).
 It breeds between September and November, during the mid to late rainy season (P. G. W. Salaman in litt.
-1999, 2003, O. Cortes in litt.
+1999, 2003; O. Cortes in litt.
 2012).

 Conservation Actions Underway

 Parts of the population occurs within Chingaza National Park (Renjifo et al. 2014).
 Environmental education programmes are carried out in local schools to raise awareness for the species and its protection (Renjifo et al. 2014).

 15.5 cm.
 Medium-sized antpitta with whitish throat and streaked breast.
 Olive-brown above.
 Dull white throat with dark mottling.
 Greyish-olive breast with very narrow, white shaft streaking.
 Voice Song is three sharp, clear, whistled notes (last occasionally omitted), wirt, wiirt weert.
 Aggression call is a higher pitched, sharp SEEleee.